 After robbing Peter to pay Paul you fall behind on your payments.
 But you have a light at the end of the tunnel.
 You are about to get your tax refund.
 Once you get that refund you can get caught up.
 However unless that refund it big enough that you can actually pay off some of your debt, this is only going to buy you a few months.
 Much like over adjusting the withholdings on your paycheck this isn’t really going to solve your problems.
 Most likely in a few months you will be back to falling behind on those payments.
 And that next tax refund may be too far away.

 If you are about to try one of these tactics please come in for a free consultation so we can review all your options.
-While it may be self-serving, I would much rather have you pay me than have you make another couple of months of minimum payments on your credit cards.
-But if you have already tried one of these tactics don’t worry, I won’t give you a hard time.
+If you have already tried one of these tactics don’t worry, I won’t give you a hard time.
 I may joke that no one ever wants to come see me, but I understand why people want to try everything possible to avoid having to file for bankruptcy.
-I will be happy to meet with you after you after you have given it that one last try.
-But when you say “I should have came to see you before I ……” I probably won’t argue with you.
+But when you say “I should have come to see you before I ……” I probably won’t argue with you.
 About the only consolation I can give at that point is that you will know for sure that you have done everything possible to avoid bankruptcy.